 With its full complement of Old World whiskies and beers, Brannigan’s has fast become a popular hotspot since it opened on East Center Street in late 2012.
 Every Monday, the pub hosts live music played by a pick-up group of local Celtic musicians.
 But even when that’s not happening, there’s a good chance someone will break out in song.
 And there’s a good chance that you, basking in the glow of Guinness-fueled, pasty-fed camaraderie, will start singing along.
 Also remember that if you’re around on the 17th of any month, it’s either St. Patrick’s Day (if it’s March) … or it’s St. Patrick’s Training Day.
 Either way, this is the place to be.

 I’m not sure what’s up with the gigantic pole and crow’s nest out front; but one thing’s sure: It makes finding Scotty’s easy.
 With plenty of TVs, solid bar food and an unpretentious vibe, this is a great place to catch a game, catch up with friends — or make some new ones.
 Depending on the night, you might catch a local band or open mic night at Scotty’s.
 Last time I visited, I got swept up in an impromptu dance party, inspired by nothing but the spirit of the moment.
 That’ll happen.
-And if you’re looking for a step up from the bar menu, then step next door to the adjacent Winchester Steakhouse, which serves some of the best food in northwest Montana.
+And if you’re looking for a step up from the bar menu, then step next door to the adjacent Winchester Steakhouse for tasty steak, seafood and pasta.